-State-on-State Threats will Expand as A2/AD Networks Improve and Proliferate
+State-on-State Threats will Expand as Sensor and Weapons Networks Improve and Proliferate

-Over the next decade some of America's rivals are planning to field comprehensive A2/AD networks to prevent U.S. intervention in regional conflicts and deny naval forces access to adjacent seas.
+Over the next decade some of America's rivals are planning to field comprehensive long-range sensors and weapons to prevent U.S. intervention in regional conflicts and deny naval forces access to adjacent seas.
 Countries such as China and Iran began these efforts ten to fifteen years ago to counter U.S. conventional military superiority by exploiting the diffusion of new military technologies.8

-The heart of China's A2/AD network is a "reconnaissance-strike complex" combining long-range precision-guided weapons such as anti-ship cruise missiles (ASCM) and anti-ship ballistic missiles (ASBM) with long-range targeting systems such as over-the-horizon (OTH) radars and electro-optical/infrared (EO/ IR) satellites.9 Much of this network is in place today and is projected to be fully operational by the 2020s.10 The overall Chinese strategy appears designed to inflict substantial losses on U.S. forces in a rapid initial attack to demonstrate the United States' inability to defend its allies.
+The heart of China's sensor and weapon network is a "reconnaissance-strike complex" combining long-range precision-guided weapons such as anti-ship cruise missiles (ASCM) and anti-ship ballistic missiles (ASBM) with long-range targeting systems such as over-the-horizon (OTH) radars and electro-optical/infrared (EO/IR) satellites.9 Much of this network is in place today and is projected to be fully operational by the 2020s.10 The overall Chinese strategy appears designed to inflict substantial losses on U.S. forces in a rapid initial attack to demonstrate the United States' inability to defend its allies.
 In a second phase, "China would assume the strategic defense and confront the United States with the prospect of either paying a very high (and perhaps prohibitive) cost for reversing its gains, or accepting Beijing's fait accompli."11